chandernaveen/cxi-cdp-data-processing/README.md

 Repository that contains Apache Spark jobs for data processing inside CXI Cloud Data Platform.

 ## Prerequisites
-Databricks runtime 8.1 - in which these Apache Spark jobs jobs are executed - has following [system environment](https://docs.microsoft.com/en-gb/azure/databricks/release-notes/runtime/8.1#system-environment), so locally we need the following components installed:
+Databricks runtime 8.1 - in which these Apache Spark jobs are executed - has following [system environment](https://docs.microsoft.com/en-gb/azure/databricks/release-notes/runtime/8.1#system-environment), so locally we need the following components installed: